-(b) If an application is submitted to the Commissioner in paper format in circumstances where submissions in paper format are permissible,3 the submission -

-- (i) must be on Form..... published as a rule on the SARS website for the relevant purpose; and - (ii) may be submitted to any Customs Office where payments of duty may be made. - (2) An application must reflect - - (a) the following information in relation to the applicant: - (i) The applicant's customs code; and - (ii) if the applicant is - - (aa) a natural person, identity or passport number; or
+(2) An application referred to in subrule (1) must reflect the following information:

+- (a) The applicant's name and customs code; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;10 - (c) the reference number of any document that demanded payment of the outstanding amount from the applicant, if applicable; - (d) the amount owed to the Commissioner and whether the amount comprises duties, administrative penalties or interest; - (e) a concise motivation of the applicant's compliance with the qualification criteria set out in rule 3.9, including the reason why the applicant cannot pay the outstanding amount in a single payment immediately, which may, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7, be submitted in a separate supporting document;

+10 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Act Rules as applied by rule 13.6 of these Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.

+- (f) a concise list of contracts or tenders awarded to the applicant, if any, including the name of the contracting party or institution, the contract or tender number, the value of the contract or tender and the commencement and completion dates; - (g) the instalments and repayment period, which may not exceed a period of twelve months, proposed by the applicant;11 and - (h) the name and contact details of the applicant's auditor or financial adviser.

-2 If the application is submitted on behalf of the applicant by a representative referred to in section 920 of the Control Act, Part 6 of Chapter 41 of the Customs Control Rules, 2015, must also be complied with.
+(3) An application referred to in subrule (1) must be supported by the following documents which must be submitted together with the application,12 subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules:

-3 See section 913(4) of the Control Act.
-Note that in terms of section 228(1) of the Customs Duty Act, sections 908 to 925 of the Control Act, modified by any necessary changes as the context may require, apply for purposes of implementing or enforcing the Customs Duty Act, except where stated otherwise.

-- (bb) a juristic entity, the name of the person authorised to act on behalf of the entity, as well as that person's physical address, contact details, identity or passport number and capacity; - (b) the reference number of any document that demanded payment of the outstanding amount from the applicant, if applicable; - (c) the amount owed to the Commissioner and whether the amount comprises duties, administrative penalties or interest; - (d) a concise motivation of the applicant's compliance with the qualification criteria set out in rule 3.9, including the reason why the applicant cannot pay the outstanding amount in a single payment immediately; - (e) a concise list of contracts or tenders awarded to the applicant, if any, including the name of the contracting party or institution, the contract or tender number, the value of the contract or tender and the commencement and completion dates; - (f) the instalments and repayment period, which may not exceed twelve months, proposed by the applicant;4 and - (g) the name and contact details of the applicant's auditor or financial adviser. - (3) An application referred to in subrule (1) must be supported by - - (a) the applicant's bank statements for a period of six months preceding the application, certified by the bank; - (b) documentary evidence of the applicant's income and expenditure, which may consist of - a copy of the applicant's audited financial statements for the financial year preceding the date of application, if any; - (ii) an auditor's certificate; or - (iii) any other credible evidence; - (c) documentary evidence of the applicant's compliance with the qualification criteria set out in rule 3.9, including lists of the following: - The applicant's anticipated income and receipts during the proposed repayment period, indicating the dates when the income or receipts are expected;
+- (a) The applicant's bank statements for a period of six months preceding the application, certified by the bank; - (b) documentary evidence of the applicant's income and expenditure, which may consist of - (i) a copy of the applicant's audited financial statements for the financial year preceding the date of application, if any; or - (ii) an auditor's certificate; and - (c) documentary evidence of the applicant's compliance with the qualification criteria set out in rule 3.9, including lists of the following: - The applicant's anticipated income and receipts during the proposed repayment period, indicating the dates when the income or receipts are expected; - the applicant's assets, investments and policies, including a description of the asset, the type of investment or policy, the name of the institution and the relevant values and, if applicable, maturity dates; - (iii) the applicant's debtors and creditors including names, contact details and amounts owed or owing; and - (iv) contracts or tenders awarded to the applicant, if any, including the name of the institution or contracting party, the contract or tender number, the contract or tender value and the commencement and completion dates.